Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-This is a well-constructed set of clues.
-The informed clues are precise and varied, the misinformed clues create good ambiguity, and the fake clues are highly effective at misdirecting to the incorrect choices.
-The difficulty level is appropriate.
+The set of clues is well-constructed.
+The informed clues are specific and accurate.
+The fake clues are highly effective at misdirecting towards the incorrect options.
+The misinformed clues could be slightly improved to offer more productive ambiguity.

 ---